fmqa/erc-irc-format/README.md

 # Installation

-Load `erc-irc-format.el` into a buffer and execute `M-x install-package-from-buffer`, then insert the following into your `init.el`:
+Load `erc-irc-format.el` into a buffer and execute `M-x package-install-from-buffer`, then insert the following into your `init.el`:

 ```
 (require 'erc-irc-format)